-All MA students must complete the following requirements (5 courses for 15 credit hours):
+All MA students must complete the following requirements (4 courses for 12 credit hours):

-Sociology 506 Social Justice and Public Policy;

-Sociology 521 Sociological Theory;

-Sociology 531 Research Methods in Sociology;
+- Sociology 506 Social Justice and Public Policy; - Sociology 521 Sociological Theory; - Sociology 531 Research Methods in Sociology; and

-One Foundations course - choose one from Sociology 504 Foundations in Political Economy, 505 Foundations in Criminology, 507 Foundations in Social Psychology, or 560 Foundations in Environmental Sociology; and Statistics 531 Statistical Methods for the Social Sciences I, or its equivalent.
+One Foundations course - choose one from Sociology 504 Foundations in Political Economy, 505 Foundations in Criminology, 507 Foundations in Social Psychology, or 560 Foundations in Environmental Sociology

+Students entering the MA program who have not completed at least one undergraduate course in Statistics or its equivalent must take Statistics 531 prior to enrolling in Sociology 531.
 Students may additionally elect to complete requirements for the MA Statistics Minor.
-The requirements are: replacement of Statistics 531 with Statistics 537; Statistics 538; one additional Statistics course; and the service of a Statistics faculty person on the thesis committee.
+The requirements are: Statistics 537; Statistics 538; one additional Statistics course; and the service of a Statistics faculty person on the thesis committee.